HiGregory/higregory/README.md

 ### Hi there 👋

 Hey there, I'm Gregory.
 I'm co-started DataGovs.
 Previously, I was at Stanford doing work on Data Governance and at Microsoft on the Corporate, External, Legal, Affairs team.
-Before that I worked at insurers, third party administators and the bar association on data management projects while organizing one of the largest civic technology groups in Florida.

 Here are some ideas to get you started: